-Trauma clinicians require an increased awareness of potential neurological injury in all elderly trauma patients.
-There should be a low threshold for initiating a 'trauma call' and obtaining a head CT scan in the elderly especially in the following presentations:
+Trauma clinicians require an increased awareness of potential neurological injury in all older trauma patients.
+There should be a low threshold for initiating a 'trauma call' and obtaining a head CT scan in the older patient, especially in the following presentations:

-- When known or suspected to have sustained head injury. - Following a low level fall (eg from standing or sitting). - When taking prescribed anticoagulant medication. - When there is no clear medical cause of fall or unclear reason for ED attendance.
+- " When known or suspected to have sustained head injury. - " Following a low level fall (e.g. from standing or sitting). - " When taking prescribed anticoagulant medication. - " When there is no clear medical cause of fall or unclear reason for ED attendance.

-These suggestions are in light of the perceived number of elderly patients who present as a 'collapse' and who, after admission, are found to have an acute or chronic subdural haematoma.
+These suggestions are in light of the perceived number of older patients who present as a 'collapse' and who, after admission, are found to have an acute or chronic subdural haematoma.